ahmednofal/YASMS/README.md

 # YASMS (Yet Another Secure Messaging System)
  A secure messaging system that enables users to exchange text messages.
-Users of the system may use real authenticated identities or might opt to use pseudo (made-up) identities (each user can have more than one such identities).
+Users of the system may use real authenticated identities or might opt to use pseudo identities, where each user can have more than one such identity.

-Furthermore, the following are considered important requirements (expressed as user stories):
+The following user stories are considered important requirements:
 - If Alice wants to talk to Bob, then Bob must issue or share a ticket that enables such a message to be delivered.
 Such a ticket might be thought of as a capability that only the intended user may use (Alice in this example).
 Tickets should have expiry dates and may also be revoked by their issuer at any point of time.